-The estimated value of Mr. Bunte's equity award granted in May 2017 was allocated approximately 40% to TSR performancebased stock units, 29% to financial performance-based stock units and 31% to restricted stock units.
+The estimated value of Mr. Bunte's equity award granted in May 2017 was allocated approximately 40% to TSR performance-based stock units, 29% to financial performance-based stock units and 31% to restricted stock units.
 The estimated value of Mr. Miiller's equity award granted in May 2017 was allocated 31% to TSR performance-based stock units, 23% to financial performance-based stock units and 46% to restricted stock units.
-The estimated value of Mr. Carolan's equity award granted in May 2017 was allocated 31% to TSR performance-based stock units, 23% to financial performance-based stock units and 46% to restricted stock units.
-As a result, Mr. Bunte was granted 13,821 TSR performance-based stock units.
-13,821 financial performance-based stock units and 14,240 restricted stock units; Mr. Miiller was granted 6,108 TSR performance-based stock units.
+The estimated value of Mr. Carolan's equity award granted in May 2017 was allocated 31% to TSR performance-based stock units, 23% to financial performance-based stock units, 13,821 financial performance-based stock units and 46% to restricted stock units; Mr. Bunte was granted 6,108 TSR performance-based stock units.
 6,108 financial performance-based stock units and 12,216 restricted stock units; and Mr. Carolan was granted 7,417 TSR performance-based stock units.
 7,417 financial performance-based stock units and 14,834 restricted stock units.
 The performance conditions for the TSR performance share units granted to Mr. Bunte, Mr. Miiller, and Mr. Carolan are the same as described for Mr. Hammer above.